 Some plans charge an additional premium for their Medicare Advantage plan, meaning that you pay both your Part B premium and your private insurance plan’s premium each month.
-With Memorial Hermann Advantage plans, there is no monthly plan premium, so you only have to pay your required Part B premium every month.
+With a Memorial Hermann Advantage HMO plan, there is no monthly plan premium, so you only have to pay your required Part B premium every month.

 Part A (Hospital Insurance) primarily covers inpatient costs.
 In general, Part A covers:

 Part B (Medical Insurance) mainly covers two types of services:

 Medically necessary services: Services or supplies used to diagnose or treat your medical condition and that meet accepted standards of medical practice.

 Preventive services: Health care to prevent illness (like the flu) or detect it at an early stage, when treatment is most likely to work best.

 You pay nothing for most preventive services if you get the services from a health care provider who accepts assignment.

 Here are examples of what Medicare Part B covers:

 Announced in February 2015, the Centers for Medicare & Medicaid Services (CMS) issued a final national coverage determination that provides for Medicare coverage of Screening for Lung Cancer with Low Dose Computed Tomography (LDCT).
 Medicare will now cover lung cancer screening with LDCT once per year for Medicare beneficiaries who meet certain criteria.
 Read the announcement (Note: You will be leaving our website).

 You should be aware that Original Medicare may not cover all of your health care needs.
 Here are examples of a few benefits that are not covered by Original Medicare but may be covered by private health insurance: